VictorChibueze-stud/Multimedia-Retrieval/web_social.md

 Web retrieval has come a long way from simple keyword searches.
 Modern systems utilize a variety of methods from proximity, tag-weighting, PageRank, and HITS to rank pages and provide more relevant results to users.
 These concepts, though complex, work together to enable us to easily access information on the web.

+Let's walk through a simple scenario of how a web search engine might process a query, bringing together all the techniques we've discussed.
+We'll use a real-world example to make it clear.

+**Scenario: Searching for "Best Pizza in Paris"**

+Let's say you're in Paris and you're craving pizza.
+You open your browser and type "Best Pizza in Paris" into the search bar.
+Here's how the search engine might handle this query, step-by-step:

+**1. Initial Query Processing**

+*   **Input:** You type "Best Pizza in Paris".
+*   **Basic Retrieval:**
+    *   The search engine starts by looking for web pages that contain the words "best," "pizza," and "Paris."
+    *   It creates an initial list of pages that contain these keywords.
+Let's say it finds 10,000 pages, all containing the terms, but in various combinations and contexts.
+*   **Output:** A large list of web pages with at least some mention of the query terms.

+**2. Applying Additional Text Features**

+Now, the search engine uses more advanced text features to refine that list of 10,000 pages to something more manageable and relevant.

+*   **Term Proximity:**
+    *   The engine checks how close the words "best," "pizza," and "Paris" are on each page.
+    *   It gives a higher score to pages where these words are close together.
+For example a review "best pizza in Paris" in one paragraph will be ranked higher than two different sentences with the same words.
+    *   **Example:** A blog post titled "My Top 5 Pizza Places in Paris" gets a higher score than a page that contains "best" in the sidebar and "pizza in Paris" in a paragraph elsewhere.
+*   **Tag Weighting:**
+    *   The engine analyzes the HTML structure of each page.
+    *   It gives extra weight to the terms appearing in the `<title>`, `<h1>`, and `<h2>` tags.
+    *   **Example:** A restaurant page that has "<title>Best Pizza in Paris | Restaurant XYZ</title>" is given a higher score than a page that has those words only in the main content.
+*   **Anchor Text Boosting:**
+    *   The search engine looks at the link texts that point to each page.
+    *   If many websites use phrases like "Best Pizza in Paris" when linking to a specific page, that page receives a boost for the query.
+    *   **Example:**  If many food blogs write "Check out their website for the Best Pizza in Paris" while linking to a particular restaurant website, that restaurant will get a boost.
+*   **Language and Location Awareness:**
+    *   The engine uses your IP address and browser settings to determine you are in Paris.
+    *   It prioritizes pages that are written in French or English and are located in Paris.
+    *   **Example:** Localized restaurant websites and reviews are prioritized over reviews of pizza places in other cities.
+*   **Penalties and Blocks:**
+    *   The search engine looks for low quality sites, or "black hat" websites.
+    *   Sites with very thin content or that are overly keyword-stuffed get penalized, and if the site if sufficiently bad it can be blocked outright.
+    *   **Example:** A site created solely for spam with a paragraph of repeated terms like "Best Pizza in Paris" is penalized or blocked.

+**Output:** The list is now narrowed down to a few thousand pages that are textually relevant, geographically close, and have some evidence of being a high quality site.

+**3. Applying PageRank**

+At this stage, the search engine considers the importance of each page based on the web's link structure.

+*   **PageRank Calculation:**
+    *   Using an offline process, PageRank values have already been calculated for every page on the web, which reflect each page's global importance.
+    *   A page with many links from high-quality websites has a higher PageRank.
+    *   **Example:** The official TripAdvisor page about "Best Pizza in Paris" has a high PageRank because it's linked from many reputable travel sites.
+A personal blog about pizza will likely have a lower PageRank.
+*   **Boosting Scores:**
+    * The results from text features are now boosted by these PageRank values.
+The list is still in order of the text feature score, but all results are now slightly higher, with pages that have a higher PageRank being boosted more.

+**Output:** The list of pages is re-ranked, with globally important pages given higher priority.

+**4. Applying Hyperlinked-Induced Topic Search (HITS)**

+Finally, the search engine uses HITS to identify the most topical hubs and authorities for the query "Best Pizza in Paris."

+*   **Base Set Creation:**
+    *   The top results from previous steps are used to form the "root set".
+Let's say the top 50 results.
+    *   The search engine identifies all the pages that link to the pages in the root set, and all of the pages that these pages link to, forming the "base set".
+*   **Hub and Authority Analysis:**
+    *   The engine identifies hub pages (e.g., a blog post with a well-organized "best pizza" list), and authoritative pages (e.g., a restaurant website or review with many links from these lists).
+    *   The HITS algorithm iteratively updates the "hub" and "authority" values, placing more trust in pages recommended by the good hubs, and pages which serve as authority to those good hubs.
+    *   **Example:** A food blog (hub) that links to a specific restaurant as the "best pizza" (authority), and that restaurant has links from many such food blogs will have high HITS score.
+*   **Final Re-Ranking:**
+    *   The top results are re-ranked again according to their HITS score.
+If the base set was well-formed and all the top results were in the base set, this re-ranking should only minimally reorder the results.
+The impact will be highest when there are some less well aligned results in the top results.
+*   **Output**: The search results are further refined, with the top results now showing a mix of popular hubs and highly relevant authorities for the specific query "Best Pizza in Paris."

+**5. Displaying Results**

+*   The search engine takes the top results, and displays them to you, with additional features such as rich snippets or extracted review text.

+**Visual Example**

+It's hard to visualize this in plain text, but imagine this as a series of filters:

+1.  **Initial Search** - Huge, messy list of anything containing the words.
+2.  **Text Features** - List is refined to things close together, in titles, locations, etc. The list is now smaller but better.
+3.  **PageRank** - List is further refined and reordered, placing the higher-PageRank pages at the top.
+These are trusted high quality websites
+4.  **HITS** - Finally, the top results are re-ordered by how strongly the search engine thinks they are relevant to the current topic

+Each step builds upon the previous one.

+**In Summary**

+You type "Best Pizza in Paris":

+1.  **Basic Retrieval:** Identifies pages with the words "best," "pizza," and "Paris."
+2.  **Text Features:** Prioritizes pages with the words nearby, in titles, and according to the language and location, and penalizing black-hat techniques.
+3.  **PageRank:** Boosts the pages with more links from trusted websites.
+4.  **HITS:** Identifies top hubs and authorities related to "pizza in Paris" to refine the list further.
+5.  **Output:** Presents the most relevant results, which are now both textually and topically relevant.